-The Group's financial statements for the year ended 31 March 2015 were authorised for issue by the board of directors on 14 July 2015 and were signed on the board's behalf by Liz Barber, Group Director of Finance, Regulation and Markets.
-Kelda Eurobond Co Limited (the company) is a limited company incorporated and domiciled in England and Wales.
+The Group's financial statements for the year ended 31 March 2015 were authorised for issue by the Board of directors on 2 November 2015 and the balance sheet was signed on the Board's behalf by Liz Barber, Director of Finance, Regulation and Markets.
+Kelda Holdings Limited is a limited company incorporated and domiciled in Jersey.